A rebellion is brewing to rein in predatory account management practices in the U.S. banking industry.

 Is the nation’s 4th largest bank destined to collapse?

-San Francisco-based Wells Fargo, engulfed in scandal for the past year, shows no sign of rebounding.
+San Francisco-based Wells Fargo, engulfed in scandal since last year, shows no sign of rebounding.
 New customer accounts are down 40% and the bank’s once robust growth trajectory has flattened.
 The bank recently cancelled its dramatic expansion plan and now intends to close 400 branches by the end of 2018.
-Some industry experts believe that Wells Fargo may not survive.
+Some industry experts believe that Wells Fargo may be mortally wounded.
 The bank desperately needs to regain the public’s trust – and fast.

 Under pressure from federal regulators, the Justice Department and Congress, Wells Fargo last year agreed to pay a massive $185 million fine — the largest in US history.
 A half dozen of the bank’s top executives, including disgraced CEO John Stumpf and 70 senior-level managers, were fired.
 And a big-name consulting firm, Shearman & Sterling, LLP, was brought on to conduct an “independent” internal investigation to get to the bottom of things – and to produce actionable recommendations.